3D Macro Physics and Light Odd-Z Element Production in O-C Shell Mergers: Implications for $^{40}\mathrm{K}$ production and radiogenic heating inventories of rocky exoplanets: Heterogeneous [40] interstellar medium enrichment and impact for rocky planet heating

 On the other hand, local ISM pollution from the CCSN model by \cite{ritterConvectivereactiveNucleosynthesisSc2018} would generate a \potassium[40]/\potassium[39] dispersion up to a factor of 20.
 Likewise, the $10\times D_{\mathrm{3D{-}insp.}}$ mixing case from this work would produce an even larger dispersion, up to about a factor of $100$, while the model without O-C shell merger would show again an insignificant dispersion.
 Note, that we are showing in this way only the $10\times D_{\mathrm{3D{-}insp.}}$ mixing case, which is the one with the largest \potassium[40] production but not the one with the largest \potassium[40]/\potassium[39] ratio (\Fig{k40_k}).
 The latter is obtained for the $1$ and $3\times D_{\mathrm{3D{-}insp.}}$ mixing cases.

-The show-cased O-C shell merger cases would introduce a strongly heterogeneous signature in the GCE \potassium[] abundances of the ISM, locally decoupling the abundance of \potassium[40] from the other K isotopes obtained from GCE.
-Consequently, the Sun cannot be used as a robust reference for the \potassium[40]/K ratio for stars in the solar neighborhood.
-Instead, our work shows that solar "twins" with otherwise similar metallicity and K abundance could have significantly different initial \potassium[40] abundance compared to the solar system.
+The showcased \oxygen[]-\carbon[] shell merger cases would introduce a strongly heterogeneous signature in the GCE \potassium[] abundances of the ISM, locally decoupling the abundance of \potassium[40] from the other \potassium[] isotopes obtained from GCE.
+Consequently, the Sun cannot be used as a robust reference for the \potassium[40]/\potassium[] ratio for stars in the solar neighborhood.
+Instead, our work shows that solar ``twins" with otherwise similar metallicity and \potassium[] abundance could have significantly different initial \potassium[40] abundance compared to the solar system.

 The \potassium[40] isotopic effect described here has important thermal histories for rocky exoplanets.
 Energy produced from natural radioactive decay and the leftover primordial heat from planet formation powers the (internal) geodynamics of a rocky planet like Earth.
-Rocky planet mantle temperatures govern, for example, magmatism and crustal compositions, style of \citep[][]{rupkeSerpentineSubductionZone2004} and tectonic regime \citep[e.g.,][]{oneill:16,brown:20}
+Rocky planet mantle temperatures govern, for example, expressed in crustal compositions, style of \citep[][]{rupkeSerpentineSubductionZone2004} as well as tectonic regime \citep[e.g.,][]{oneill:16,brown:20}